jiadi-li/visualization_portfolio/final_project_JiadiLi.md

 Data will include: <br/>
     - statistics in internet industry and digital transformation of traditional industries; <br/>
     - number of job opening; <br/>
-    - amount of salary <br/>
+    - amount of salary <br/><br/>
-While not all data are sketched, they are mostly scatter plot and/or bar charts using data from job boards like Linkedin and Glassdoor. <br/><br/>
+While not all sketches are created, they are mostly scatter plot and/or bar charts using data from job boards like Linkedin and Glassdoor. <br/><br/>

 - Difficulties
 <p align="center">